ftrackhq/ftrack-connect/doc/using/plugin_directory.rst

-An easy way of finding your :term:`default plugin directory` is to open the ftrack connect menu and click:
+An easy way of finding your :term:`default plugin directory` is to open the ftrack connect menu and click `Open plugin directory`:

 .. image:: /image/open_default_plugin_directory.png
     :align: center